tbrycekelly/ShipLogger/readme.md

 The next section of the configuration is for setting up the instruments and the actions associated with them.
 To edit or add an instrument or action, simply add a new list entry or modify the list of actions associated with it.
 See the __Actions__ section below.

+The final configuration task is setting up the author list.
+This can be easily pulled from a cruise roster or email chain.
+This format has worked well and provides some valuable information for future log viewers, but set of entries will work.

+    authors = c(
+      '',
+      'Jane Doe <jdoe@email.com>',
+      'Peter Jacks <pete@org.edu>',
+      'Bosun <bosunbrews@dogs.com>'
+    )

+By default the list of automatically sorted by alphabetical order, but this can be turned off.

 #### Actions